 From the Chicago Digital Access Alliance.
 The following principles have been adopted under the Campaign for a Community Benefits Agreement.
 We believe these principles should guide the development of the wireless network and the opportunities that emerge from its formation.

 1. DIGITAL EXCELLENCE IS AN INSTITUTIONALLY FUNDED PRIORITY FOR CHICAGO.
 Activities promoting Digital Excellence are best shaped and supported through a sustained funding mechanism.
-A Digital Excellence Trust, guided by local constituents and practitioners in the field of Digital Literacy should advocate on behalf of the digitally under-served, offer programmatic support to establish local capacity and promote the vision of digital excellence.
+A Digital Excellence Trust, prescription guided by local constituents and practitioners in the field of Digital Literacy should advocate on behalf of the digitally under-served, capsule offer programmatic support to establish local capacity and promote the vision of digital excellence.

-2. SOUND PLANNING, EVALUATION AND POLICY MEASURES ARE CRITICAL TO DIGITAL DIVIDE EVALUATION AND DIGITAL EXCELLENCE IMPACT.
+2. SOUND PLANNING, capsule EVALUATION AND POLICY MEASURES ARE CRITICAL TO DIGITAL DIVIDE EVALUATION AND DIGITAL EXCELLENCE IMPACT.
 Qualitative and quantitative processes must be established to gather baseline and ongoing data on Chicago’s digital divide, and guide the creation of new policies and practices to strengthen digital opportunities, thereby promoting digital excellence.